How to MIG Weld Stainless to Mild Steel: Step by Step

 - 8. Set the correct voltage and wire speed

-- 9. Set the the inductance
+- 9. Set the inductance

 - 11. Tack the metals to avoid distortion